-In the approved indications (PAH/CTEPH combined), 844 patients (65.8%) experienced any treatment-emergent AE, drug-related treatment-emergent AE were documented in 197 patients (15.4%) and treatment-emergent AE leading to study drug discontinuation occurred in 79 patients (6.2%).
+In the approved indications (PAH/CTEPH combined), 844 patients (65.8%) experienced any treatment-emergent AE.
+Drug-related treatment-emergent AE were documented in 197 patients (15.4%) and treatment-emergent AE leading to study drug discontinuation occurred in 79 patients (6.2%).
 Treatment-emergent AE-related deaths occurred in 133 patients (10.4%).
-In PAH/CTEPH combined, any treatment-emergent SAE was reported in 517 patients (40.3%), any drug-related treatment-emergent SAE in 57 patients (4.4%), and
+In PAH/CTEPH combined, any treatment-emergent SAE was reported in 517 patients (40.3%), any drug-related treatment-emergent SAE in 57 patients (4.4%), and SAE leading to drug discontinuation in 59 patients (4.6%).

-SAE leading to drug discontinuation in 59 patients (4.6%).
-The SOC most frequently affected were Respiratory, thoracic and mediastinal disorders (24.6%), followed by Infections and Infestations (23.5%), Gastrointestinal Disorders (19.0%), Nervous System Disorders (17.4%).
-The most frequently named PT were peripheral edema (7.4%), dizziness (8.6%), anemia (3.1%), pneumonia (5.5%), syncope (4.1%), and hypotension (4.4%).
-With respect to adverse events of special interest, any treatment- emergent hypotension occurred in 54 CTEPH/PAH patients (4.2%), drug related in 35 patients (2.7%), any serious hypotension in 9 patients (0.7%), drug-related serious hypotension in 7 patients (0.5%).
-Any treatment-emergent hemoptysis /pulmonary hemorrhage occurred in 34 CTEPH/PAH patients (2.7%), drug related in 6 patients (0.5%) any serious hemoptysis in 22 patients (1.7%), serious drug-related in 5 patients (0.4%).
-Results for indicators of efficacy (6-MWD, Borg Dyspnea Index, EQ5D VAS, hemodynamic measurements, and biomarkers) had many missing data and varied greatly between patients.
+At SOC level, the most frequent TEAEs were Respiratory, Thoracic and Mediastinal disorders (24.6%), followed by Infections and Infestations (23.5%), General Disorders and Administration Site Conditions (23.0%), Gastrointestinal Disorders (19.0%), Cardiac

+Disorders (18.8%) and Nervous System Disorders (17.4%).
+The most frequently named PTs were dizziness (8.6%), dyspnea (8.3%), peripheral edema (7.4%), right ventricular failure (6.7%), pneumonia (5.5%), and cough (5.3%) With respect to adverse events of special interest, any treatment- emergent hypotension occurred in 54 CTEPH/PAH patients (4.2%); it was drug related in 35 patients (2.7%), any serious hypotension in 9 patients (0.7%), and drug-related serious hypotension in 7 patients (0.5%).
+Any treatment-emergent hemoptysis/pulmonary hemorrhage occurred in 34 CTEPH/PAH patients (2.7%), drug related in 6 patients (0.5%) any serious hemoptysis in 22 patients (1.7%), serious drug-related in 5 patients (0.4%).
+Results for indicators of efficacy (6-MWD, Borg Dyspnea Index, EQ5D VAS, hemodynamic measurements, and biomarkers) had many missing data points and varied greatly between patients.
 Data on 6-MWD and WHO FC from patients with at least one baseline and follow-up indicated stabilization or slight improvement.
-An annualized rate of 0.5 (SD 2.7) additional outpatient visits at the PH center were reported, 0.3 (SD 3.1) days per week in home care, 1.1 (SD 7.4) days at a pulmonary rehabilitation facility/hospital, and 1.1 (10.7) hospitalisations.
+An annualized rate of 0.48 (SD 2.73) additional outpatient visits at the PH center were reported, 0.30 (SD 3.06) days per week in home care, 1.09 (SD 7.41) days at a pulmonary rehabilitation facility/hospital, and 1.09 (SD 10.74) hospitalizations.
 Discussion AEs and SAEs reported in EXPERT are consistent with the known safety profile of Adempas.
 The drug was generally well tolerated and no new safety signals were identified.
 Rates of hemoptysis and symptomatic hypotension remain low and comparable to previous data.
-The study supports the known benefit-risk balance of Adempas.
+The study supports the known benefit-risk balance of Adempas in the approved indications.
 Marketing Authorization Holder Bayer AG Names and affiliations of principal investigators Contact details of the principal and/or coordinating investigators for each country and site participating in the study are listed in a standalone document: Annex 1: List of stand-alone documents which is available upon request.